kaiorosa1/100-days-of-code/r1-log.md

 ### R1D17

 Worked on Survey Page (FCC) I'm using this opportunity to use Bootstrap 4 on my project.
-It's not a requirement but I think it's a great opporutunity to play around with it and I think when you use bootstrap is easier to make a beautiful project.
+It's not a requirement but I think it's a great opportunity to play around with it and I think when you use bootstrap is easier to make a beautiful project.
 For the next session I'll be doing that.
 I also worked on Campo Minado.
 I focused on writing analiseJogo.txt and refined to write a file for each match of the game.

 ### R1D18

-I worked on the Survey Page and I addeda a background image and rearrenged some code and added Bootstrap to my form.
+I worked on the Survey Page and I added a background image and rearrenged some code and added Bootstrap to my form.
 I also worked on Campo Minado with not much progress it was generating buggy files and I had not idea how to fix them.

 ### R1D19